Muhammadisam-13/Centipede-game-in-cpp/README.md

 A simple game made using C++ and SFML, inspired by Atari Centipede.
-The game is made mainly using simple fundamental concepts of programming, and SFML functions are rarely utilized.
+The game is made using Procedural Programming, simple programming concepts such as arrays and loops, and SFML functions are rarely utilized.

-**NOTE:** The code does **not** make any use of Object Oriented Programming concepts